wp-plugins/powerpress/readme.txt

 Blubrry PowerPress brings the essential features for podcasting to WordPress.
 Developed by podcasters for podcasters, PowerPress offers full iTunes support, web audio/video media players and more.

-= PowerPress 4.0 complies with the latest iTunes Specifications! = PowerPress 4.0 includes all of the latest [Apple iTunes podcasting specifications](http://www.powerpresspodcast.com/2012/05/10/itunes-podcasting-specifications-changed-may-2012-what-that-means-for-podcasting/).
+= PowerPress 4.0 includes the latest iTunes Specifications! =
+PowerPress 4.0 includes all of the latest [Apple iTunes podcasting specifications](http://www.powerpresspodcast.com/2012/05/10/itunes-podcasting-specifications-changed-may-2012-what-that-means-for-podcasting/).
 Don't be left behind, upgrade to PowerPress 4.0 today!

 = Currently Using PodPress? =